amibenson/solidity-qa/Solidity-QA.md

 <b>Here are two scenarios of library deployments:</b>

-Embedded Library: If a smart contract is consuming a library which have only internal functions, then the EVM simply embeds library into the contract.
+<b>Embedded Library:</b> If a smart contract is consuming a library which have only internal functions, then the EVM simply embeds library into the contract.
 Instead of using delegate call to call a function, it simply uses JUMP statement(normal method call).
 There is no need to separately deploy library in this scenario.

-Linked Library : On the flip side, if a library contain public or external functions then library needs to be deployed.
+<b>Linked Library:</b> On the flip side, if a library contain public or external functions then library needs to be deployed.
 The deployment of library will generate a unique address in the blockchain.
 This address needs to be linked with calling contract.

 Using a library: